Empty Homes Strategy

 What enforcement options does the Council have?

-We use enforcement options only as a last resort, where all possibility of reaching a voluntary agreement with the owner of an empty home has been exhausted.
+Where options to reach a voluntary agreement with the owner of an empty home have been exhausted we use enforcement tools that will dispossess the owner of that property.
 There are several options available to us, including:

-- Compulsory purchase - this is where we buy a property from an owner, even if they don't give their consent
+- compulsory purchase - this is where we acquire a property from an owner, even if they don't give their consent

 - Empty Dwelling Management Order - this is a legal measure that allows us to take over an empty property on a temporary basis to have it renovated and reoccupied.